I'm a member

 Printer Friendly Version

-A CAD classifier has been developed based on the expression levels, in whole blood samples, of 23 genes plus patient age and sex.
+A CAD classifier has been developed based on expression levels, in whole blood samples, of 23 genes plus patient age and sex.
 This information is combined in an algorithm to produce a score from 1 to 40, with higher values associated with a higher likelihood of obstructive CAD.
-The test is marketed as Corus CAD™ (CardioDx, Inc.).
+The test is marketed as Corus CAD™ (CardioDx, Inc., Palo Alto, California).
 The intended population is stable, nondiabetic patients suspected of CAD either because of symptoms, a high-risk history, or a recent positive or inconclusive test result by conventional methods.

 Related medical policies are as follows: